jakubhalun/photo-location/README.md

   the application extracts the original creation timestamp from its EXIF metadata.
   * The second field is for a KML file.
 Upon dragging and dropping a valid KML file, the app fetches the entire route - pinpointing locations at specific timestamps.
-  * The third field displays the search result.
+  * The output panel displays the search result as a rich interactive view with clickable links and copy buttons.
+A **📄 Copy all as text** button at the top copies the full result to the clipboard.
 * **Output Information:**
   * The application offers the last recorded point before the photo was taken.
   I noticed that Geo Tracker doesn't record a new point until there's movement.